 Example: the concrete use of the abstract concepts is illustrated in a (simple) example.

-In Section 3.1, we will describe the specific concepts of the VIL build language which is responsible for specifying the overall variability instantiation process of an entire (hierarchical) product line.
-In Section 3.2, we will describe the concepts of the VIL template language, which provides the means to describe the instantiation of a single (textual) artefact.
+In Section 3.1, we will describe the specific concepts of the VIL which is responsible for specifying the overall variability instantiation process of an entire (hierarchical) product line.
+In Section 3.2, we will describe the concepts of the VIL template language, which provides the means to describe the instantiation of a single (textual) artifact.
 Basic concepts of the VIL build and the VIL template language are rather similar (also to IVML) in order to simplify learning and application of these languages.
 In Section 3.3, we will detail the common expression language which is part of both, the VIL build and the VIL template language.
 In particular, we will detail the type system, i.e., the built-in types, their individual operations and the default instantiators that are part of the VIL implementation.
 In Section 3.4 we discuss the built-in VIL types and operations, i.e., the extensible library of types and operations that can be used to instantiate variability.
-In addition to the built-in operations, there are several default extensions of VIL, e.g., for Java artefacts.
+In addition to the built-in operations, there are several default extensions of VIL, e.g., for Java artifacts.
 Extensions are optional and may or may not be installed depending on the actual product line setting.
 In Section 3.5, we discuss the default extensions for VIL.

 As of version 0.95, we extended VIL for runtime instantiation, reconfiguration and adaptation through an extension of VIL, the Runtime Variability Instantiation Language (rt-VIL).
 In Section 3.6 we introduce the additional language concepts of rt-VIL and describe their semantics.
 In Section 3.7, we discuss the built-in operations for rt-VIL.

-INDENICA Variability Build Language
+Variability Implementation Language